 STEP 9

-There will be any issues with the computer starting normally, but once you try to start Ubuntu, it will crash or crash.
+There will be any issues with the computer starting typically, but once you try to start Ubuntu, it will crash or crash.
 It may even appear as a message that the kernel cannot be found.

 STEP 10